boazsegev/plezi/websocket chatroom.md

 ##The Ruby Code (chatroom server)

-We can create an Plezi application using the `$ plezi new myapp` command, but that's too easy - we want it hardcore.
+We can create an Plezi application using the `$ plezi new myapp` or `plezi mini myapp` commands, but that's too easy - we want it hardcore.

 Let's create an application folder called `mychat` and save our code in a file called `mychat.rb` in our application folder.